QuestMetal/FileMaker/FileMakerDoc.md

 The report will warn you if you have not entered time for an active employee.
 If this is the case you will see an entry for that employee for Q# 100.
 You will need to adjust that entry to make it valid or delete it after entering a proper entry.
 Not doing so will bring up a red warning message on the main menu about rouge timesheets.

 ##<a name="mnrreport"></a>Maintenance & Repair (M&R) Report##
-This report shows you the time spent on maintenance and repair, it consists of two parts a printed report from filemaker and an excel export.
+This report shows you the time spent on maintenance and repair, it consists of two parts a printed report from FileMaker and an excel export.

 The FileMaker part shows M&R time summarized by payroll week number, employee, and time factor (reg, 1.5).